UModeler/UModeler.Sphinx.Doc/AddGroup/InsetTool.rst

 Properties
 ---------------
 Thickness
  How smaller or bigger the polygon is.
-This is a distance between the starting point and the current point.
+This is the distance between the starting point and the current point.

 Type (for ``Multiple Inset``)
  * ``Individual`` -  Each selected face is inset on its own.